 If tooth pulp infection is left untreated, complications could include:

-- Localised bone loss – the infection may spread around the ends of the infected root canal and cause bone loss in the jaw.
+- localised bone loss – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone

-- Loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew.
-Tooth replacements such as dentures, bridges and dental implants may not be possible or may not be tolerated.
-They may be more costly and involve other issues that also need to be considered.
+- loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew.
+Subsequent tooth replacement with dentures, bridges or dental implants are costly and may not be possible or tolerated, especially if the infection has already caused advanced bone loss.

 Diagnosis of tooth pulp problems